zcysxy/edav-garden/src/site/notes/Scatterplot.md

 A scatter plot uses Cartesian coordinates to display values for typically **two variables** for a set of data.
 The data are displayed as a collection of points, each having the value of two variables determining the position.

-The major role of scatterplots lies in **revealing associations** ([[EDAV - Dependency Relationship\|EDAV - Dependency Relationship]]) between variables, not just linear associations, but any kind of association.
+The major role of scatterplots lies in **revealing associations** ([[EDAV - Dependency Relationship]]) between variables, not just linear associations, but any kind of association.

 ## Features